drkvogel/retrasst/notes/retrasst/misc/freeze-on-plan-save.md

 So perhaps it is something different about this job -

-check size of sec and prim on close
-130 and 130
-???
-perhaps the clue is in the name: "Primary and secondary, no location" does destroying a sample with no location cause a crash?
+check size of sec and prim on close: 130 and 130 ??? perhaps the clue is in the name: "Primary and secondary, no location" does destroying a sample with no location cause a crash?